Radiation Oncology Frequently Asked Questions

 How long are my treatments?

 Usually, external beam radiation therapy is delivered in a series of treatments over five to six weeks, on a Monday through Friday schedule.
-The appointments usually last 15 to 20 minutes, although the radiation treatment is only one to two minutes in length.
+The appointments usually last 15 to 20 minutes, although the radiation treatment is only one to two minutes.

-Treatment with internal radiation, such as brachytherapy (radioactive seeds or other implantable devices) is given over a shorter duration of time but you may need to be in the hospital for this procedure.
+Treatment with internal radiation, such as brachytherapy (radioactive seeds or other implantable devices) is given over a shorter duration, but you may need to be in the hospital for this procedure.